Endogen/lamden-python-dev/README.md

 ---

-[Lamden](https://lamden.io) is a perfomant Blockchain built on Python that is specifically targeting Python developers.
+[Lamden](https://lamden.io) is a performant blockchain built on Python that is specifically targeting Python developers.
 It's heavily build on smart contracts, transactions are super fast an it's easy to interact with.
-This short guide is meant to get you started even fasted on getting things done with Lamden.
+This short guide is meant to get you started even faster on Lamden.

 But first of all, why should you care?
 There are countless other blockchains out there, right?
 Well, let's see: